How To End Trauma Bond with a Narcissist?

 Number 3: The narcissist makes promises they know their partner will believe.

 A narcissist’s promises can make their partner feel hopeful and positive, especially in the beginning.
 They often talk about a bright future together, for instance.
-Which is why you’ll hear them saying things like, “Just stick with my plan.
+You’ll hear them saying things like, “Just stick with my plan.
 If you do it, we’ll be inseparable.”
 These promises turn out to be hollow.
 But instead of walking away from the relationship, the partner of the narcissist will often try harder and harder to make that promise a reality.
 They still hope that it will come true, which is why they don’t want to give up.
 This is just how narcissists reel people in, creating a trauma bond by using their seductive charm.

 Number 4: They’ve been pulled into a codependent relationship with the narcissist.